matdotcx/slack-shepherd/README.md

 # slack-shepherd

 *A professional Slack workspace security tool for monitoring user access patterns and detecting shared accounts.
-Named after the biblical shepherd who watches over and protects their flock - this tool watches over your users to ensure account security and proper access.*
+Named after the shepherd who watches over and protects their flock - this tool watches over your users to ensure account security and proper access.*

 Analyze and compare IP addresses between Slack users to identify shared access patterns.